 The regular Quiet mode is OK, but much slower and not much quieter than the much faster Quiet Continuous (QC) mode.
 Use QC mode if you want the D810 to be even more quiet.

-If you're serious about image quality, especially for large prints, gallery showings and shooting for major publications like Arizona Highways (America's premier journal of the finest contemporary Southwestern photography), the new Nikon D810 replaces everything that has come before it.
-No 35mm-based DSLR can duplicate its technical image quality.
+If you're serious about image quality, especially for large prints, gallery showings and shooting for major publications like Arizona Highways (America's premier journal of the finest contemporary Southwestern photography), the new Nikon D810 replaces every Nikon that has come before it.

-Not only is its static image quality unbeaten, now shooting at 5 to 7 FPS lets us apply this same insane image quality to our sports and action shots.
-Want to shoot a hummingbird fight over territory, and blow it up to eight feet wide on the gallery wall for your museum show?
+Not only is the D810's static image quality great, now shooting at 5 to 7 FPS lets us apply this same insane image quality to our sports and action shots.
+Want to shoot a hummingbird territory fight, and blow it up to eight feet wide on the gallery wall for your museum show?
 Welcome the Nikon D810!

 This free website's biggest source of support is when you use those or any of these links to approved sources when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get anything through these links — but I receive nothing for my efforts if you take the chance of buying elsewhere.
 Never buy at retail, since unlike milk or DVDs which are sealed, Nikon doesn't seal its boxes so you can't tell if it's a used camera or a return.